Voices of the Fire Council

 Meet our Elders and Tribal Chairman

-Patrick Orozco is the Tribal Chairman of the Pajaro Valley Ohlone Indian Council and is widely respected as a teacher, Indigenous historian, elder, and traditional dancer.
-Rooted in the teachings of his mother and grandmother, he has spent decades recording the stories, songs, and traditions of the Ohlone people through interviews with elders and ongoing cultural preservation efforts.
-His work reflects a lifelong commitment to honoring and protecting the history and identity of his community.
+Patrick Orozco serves as Tribal Chairman of the Pajaro Valley Ohlone Indian Council and is widely respected as an Indigenous historian, cultural educator, traditional dancer, and elder.
+Deeply rooted in the teachings of his mother and grandmother, Patrick has dedicated decades to preserving and protecting the history, songs, stories, and sacred traditions of the Ohlone people.

 Author's book